 This fits into the trend of SAP using glamorized terms for what is already established terms.
-Some time ago SAP stopped using the term UI or user interface, and modified it to “user experience.”
+Some time ago, SAP stopped using the term UI or user interface, and modified it to “user experience.”
 A bit like the use of the term “Digital Transformation,” nothing changed except the word.
-The term “experience management” is essentially similar.
-The reason for this terminology churn is at its essence deception.
-SAP keeps customers off balance by taking the “high ground” with respect to terminology.
+The term “experience management” is substantially similar.
+The reason for this terminology churn is, at its essence, deception.
+SAP keeps customers off balance by taking the “high ground” concerning terminology.
 It sets up SAP as superior because it is using terminology that others are not familiar with (as SAP made it up) and creates the implication that SAP knows something that the receiver of the message does not know.

 Another reason that Bill McDermott does not want the comparison made between Qualtrics and Survey Monkey is Survey Monkey publishes their prices.
 That would make it even more apparent that Qualtrics is not in a category that makes it worth anywhere near its $8 billion acquisition price.
 This is explained in the following quotation.